-Check whether its fuel tank and coolant tank are full and the oil level is sufficient.
+Check whether its fuel tank and coolant tank are complete and the oil level is sufficient.
 Checking fluid levels is a crucial step.

-Secondly, start the generator and let it reach up to its normal operating temperature.
+Secondly, start the generator and let it reach up to its average operating temperature.
 Now, listen carefully for any problem or noises.
-If so, first correct them and then, move further.
+If so, first correct them and then move further.

 Thirdly, start connecting the loads.
-Begin with a 220-volt load and then, add smaller ones like 110 volts.
-You need to do this until each leg reaches 50% of the maximum rated load of the generator.
+Begin with a 220-volt load and then add smaller ones like 110 volts.
+It would help if you did this until each leg reached 50% of the maximum rated load of the generator.
 Do not exceed more than this.
 Try to use 220 resistive loads such as space heaters.
 With this, you can apply an equal load to each leg.

 Now, while performing the test, you need to maintain this load for a particular time.
 During this time, take note of any overheating, abnormal noises, and monitor the results.
 In case of any problem, shut the generator off to minimize the damage.